Poa annua

 How to protect your plants

-Spot spray weeds with a non-selective weedkiller such as Yates Zero Super Concentrate Weedkiller or remove by hand.
-Spray or hand remove weeds prior to flowers/seeds setting.
-Ensure the lawn is well maintained and fertilised with a specialised lawn fertiliser such as Yates Dynamic Lifter Organic Lawn Food.
+Ensure the lawn is well maintained and fertilised, with a complete lawn fertiliser like Yates Dynamic Lifter Organic Lawn Food.

 Recommended products